Shares Saver

 Ready to start investing in Nigerian stocks?
 Shares Saver registers your shares directly in your own name through SEC-regulated brokers.

-The legal basis for employee share schemes in Nigeria is the Companies and Allied Matters Act (CAMA) 2020, which authorises companies to allot shares to employees.
-The Securities and Exchange Commission (SEC) Nigeria has rules governing employee share schemes for listed companies, including notification requirements.
-The Nigerian Exchange (NGX) listing rules also impose obligations on companies that issue shares to employees.
+Employee share schemes for listed companies in Nigeria are governed by the Companies and Allied Matters Act (CAMA) 2020, which authorises companies to allot shares to employees.
+The Securities and Exchange Commission (SEC) Nigeria has issued rules on Employee Share Investment Schemes that set out notification, record-keeping, and reporting requirements.
+The Nigerian Exchange (NGX) imposes disclosure obligations on companies that issue shares to employees.
+FIRS employer reporting requirements also apply.
+Shares Saver administers schemes in compliance with all of these requirements.

 Important disclaimer